uga-ssrl/SSRLCV/README.md

 ```

 ## Documentation

+### Online Documentation

+Documentation on the use of SSRLCV can be found at:

+* TODO put live link to wiki here
+* TODO put live link to doxy here

+### SSRLCV Utilities

+The SSRLCV has various utilities for testing, IO, and data visualization.
+These can be found at the [SSRLCV utilities gitlab](https://gitlab.smallsat.uga.edu/payload_software/ssrlcv-utilities) repository.

+These additional software packages are benefitional:
+* [MeshLab](http://www.meshlab.net/) - Critical for viewing the results of SSRLCV.
+* [CloudCompare](https://cloudcompare.org/) - Useful for comparing ground truth models, the ICP algorithm within CC is great for this.

+### Manual Generation

 * Generate Doxygen by executing `doxygen doc/doxygen/Doxyfile` from within the projects root directory
 * index.html will be available in doc/doxygen/documentation/html and will allow traversal of the documentation

 ## Running

 | Flag              | Command Line Argument          | Details                      |
 |:-----------------:|:------------------------------:|:----------------------------:|
 | -i or --image     | `<path/to/single/image>`       | absolute or relative         |